 Ancillary Services Market

-Ancillary services help balance the transmission system as it moves electricity from generating sources to ultimate consumers.
-PJM operates two markets for ancillary services: the Synchronized Reserve Market and the Regulation Market.
+Ancillary services help balance the transmission system as it moves electricity from generating sources to retail consumers.
+Throughout the day, PJM operates markets to procure two important ancillary services: regulation and reserves.

 In addition to Synchronized Reserve and Regulation services, Black Start Service supplies electricity for system restoration in the unlikely event that the entire grid would lose power.